MrLixam/ft_transcendance/README.md

 ## Project structure

 - `services/`
-    - `api/`
+    - `backend/`
-      - The django backend, organized in a micro-services fashion
+      - The django backend, organized in a micro-services architecture
     - `frontend/`
       - HTML/JavaScript front-end, to be served by the API
     - `nginx/`